-Use the following procedure to tow your vehicle:
+If your vehicle is not equipped with StabiliTrak®, use the following procedure to tow your vehicle:

 - 1. Drive the vehicle up onto the tow dolly. - 2.
 Shift the transmission to PARK (P). - 3.
 Turn the engine off, but leave the ignition on. - 4.
-Firmly set the parking brake. - 5.
-Securely attach the vehicle being towed to the tow dolly.
+Firmly set the parking brake. - Securely attach the vehicle being towed to the tow dolly.